Design DirectorStephen Pimbley

 Design TeamWenhui Lim, Mark Mancenido, Suchon Pongsopitsin

-From the architect.
+Text description provided by the architects.
 Fai-Fah, which means “light energy”, is a corporate social responsibility (CSR) programme initiated in April 2010 by TMB Bank.
 The programme acts as a catalyst for change in Thai society through working with underprivileged children and teenagers in their community using the arts as a vehicle for self-development and creative thinking.

 In October 2010, Sparch was invited to design Fai-Fah Prachautis, the refurbishment of two shop houses located in a residential district of Bangkok.The art and creative education programmes contained in the client’s brief have been distributed over five floors, and include: the multi-function “living room”, the art studio, a library, the gallery, the dance studio and a multi-purpose rooftop garden.